 When new buildings are developed, the City requires the developer to provide either:

-• on-site land for new parks
+• land for new parks

 The City forms an agreement with the developer, who, with guidance from the City, hires consultants to work with the community and stakeholders in planning and designing the park, then hires contractors to build it.